 Methods Used to Understand Each Type of Impact Academic Impact of Lost Instructional Time The Watson Institute has been providing education to children with special needs since 1917.
 Watson has grown from serving 20 children to serving 500 children in our schools in western Pennsylvania.
-The students served at Watson are students with autism, cerebral palsy, traumatic brain injury, multiple disabilities, intellectual disabilities, sensory impairments, emotional disturbance and other specific disabilities that impede their learning in their district programs.
-The students served at the Education Center need systematic, research-based programs to meet their needs as outlined in their Individualized Education Plan (IEP).
+The students served at Watson are students with autism, cerebral palsy, traumatic brain injury, multiple disabilities, intellectual disabilities, sensory impairments, emotional disturbances and other specific disabilities that impede their learning in their district programs.
+The students served at The Watson Institute- Friendship Academy need systematic, research-based programs to meet their needs as outlined in their Individualized Education Plan (IEP).
 Prior to the pandemic these students needed highly structured environments to meet their educational goals.
-Beginning in March 2020 at the start of the pandemic, Education Center staff provided the families with on-line resources, as we entered into April and May we obtained the technology to enable staff to provide remote classes, asynchronous and synchronous, to the students.
+Beginning in March 2020 at the start of the pandemic, Friendship Academy staff provided the families with on-line resources, as we entered into April and May we obtained the technology to enable the staff to provide remote classes, asynchronous and synchronous, to the students.
 Families were supported by a Helpdesk as they navigated the remote educational sessions.
-During the year and 1⁄2 of educating students throughout the COVID pandemic there have been fits and starts of in-person educational programing.
-The 2020-2021 school year stated with remote schooling and moved to hybrid schooling (half of the students in school 2 days per week the other half 3 days were remote.
-As the year progressed there were some remote days, some hybrid.
-We did not have any full in school days until the last six weeks of school.
+During the year and 1⁄2 of educating students throughout the COVID pandemic, many different methods were implemented to provide educational programing.
+The 2020-2021 school year started with remote schooling and moved to hybrid schooling.
+As the year progressed, we continued to adapt to what was needed to keep our students and staff safe during the pandemic.
 This made for a loss of instructional time.
-Chronic Absenteeism During the 2020-2021 school year students at the Education Center would attend school either in-person, when possible, and during times necessary their classrooms were assigned to be remote.
-Based on the student's severe disabilities there had to be a caregiver or a parent with the student when on remote instruction.
-This did become a burden on some parents, but they hung in there.
-Some families had a small team that would support the student through their instruction.
-They were unsure of their effectiveness in teaching, but they tried and absenteeism was not a concerning problem.
-Student Engagement For students with severe disabilities, engaging the student in learning is done by active participation with the student.
-During remote instruction it is difficult to assess engagement of the students.
-We relied on parents to collect data on the student's goals.
+Chronic Absenteeism Students at The Watson Institute- Friendship Academy would attend school either in-person, or remote.
+Based on the student's disabilities it was encouraged for a caregiver or a parent to be present with the student when participating in remote instruction.
+This did become a burden on many of our families and caregivers.
+They were unsure of their effectiveness in teaching, but they tried.
+Due to loss of motivation, hardships, or external factors, chronic absenteeism did occur for some of our students.
+IEP teams met on a regular basis when this occurred to problem solve barriers and support families with resources, external supports (such as Youth Advocate Programs) and building in reinforcers to continue a student's motivation for attending school.
+Student Engagement For students with severe disabilities, engaging the student in learning is done partially by active participation with the student.
+During remote instruction it was difficult to assess engagement of the student.
+We relied on teacher input/observation, parents and students (self-monitoring), to collect data on the student's goals.
 Teachers would comment or question the caregiver or parent during the session as to whether they thought the student completed the activity and how much assistance they gave to the child.
-We had parents comment on how much they themselves were learning about how the teachers teach their child.
-This kind of teaching to a child that is not independent in following verbal instruction is time consuming for the parent.
-They were happy to work with their child but many of the parents have other children and/or a job of their own that needed their attention.
-Many students with autism also have co-occurring conditions.
-Many of our students have anxiety.
-Changes to their normal routines caused by the pandemic
+We had caregivers comment on how much they themselves were learning about how the teachers taught their child.
+When effectively able to, families and caregivers reported they were happy to work with their child but encountered many barriers such as other children that needed care and/or a job of their own that needed their attention.
+Many students at The Watson Institute- Friendship Academy have multiple